supertechft/ROS_Create3_Agent/README.md

 # ROS Create 3 Agent

 This project enables natural language control of an [iRobot Create® 3](https://edu.irobot.com/what-we-offer/create3) robot using ROS 2 and the [ROSA](https://github.com/nasa-jpl/rosa) framework.
-It supports both physical robots and simulation, and features a web interface with a chat box.
+It supports both the physical [Create® 3](https://edu.irobot.com/what-we-offer/create3) robot and the [Create 3 Simulator](https://github.com/iRobotEducation/create3_sim/tree/humble), and features a web interface with a chat box.

 ---